 A visit to our Library occurs every week.
 Parents are requested to purchase a library bag as indicated on the stationery lists and your child will keep this bag for the duration of their time at the school.
 Library books, which are mislaid or damaged, must be replaced and the office must be informed of this replacement to adjust the computer records accordingly.
 Should you wish to assist in the library, please return to us the enclosed form.
 You will be contacted by our librarian who will gladly enlist your services!

-A pigeonhole is allocated to each child in the Pre-Preparatory this is how we communicate with you - all notices/party invitations are placed in your child's pigeon hole.
-Please check your pigeon hole on a daily basis. any other documentation is sent out via email.
+A pigeonhole is allocated to each child in the Pre-Preparatory this is how we communicate with you – all notices/party invitations are placed in your child’s pigeon hole.
+Please check your pigeon hole on a daily basis. any other documentation is sent out via the HBC App.

 School innings in line with the theme of the week/month and age appropriate for the group, are arranged at least once per term.

 If school equipment finds its way home please bring it back to school.
 Please ensure that the child is aware that you are returning it.
 Please don’t take this as stealing at this stage.

 Messages about the different plans for the day must be communicated to your child’s class teacher or phoned into the office.
 DO NOT ARRANGE FOR A STRANGE PERSON TO COLLECT YOUR CHILD WITHOUT TELLING THE TEACHER AND THE OFFICE.
 Your child’s safety is paramount and we will not release them.